Perigynium: Perigynium vs. utricule

 The terms perigynium and utricle have been widely used interchangeably.
-In North America, the term perigynia is preferred, while utricle is more commonly used in Europe.
+In North America, the term perigynium is preferred, while utricle is more commonly used in Europe.
 After the merging of Kobresia under Carex, a terminological clarification was desired, as the open prophyll of Kobresia could not be assimilated to the concept of utricle, which etymologically implies closure.
 The authors of a 2016 paper recommended using perigynium to refer generically to the flower prophyll of Carex sensu lato (including former Kobresia), but calling it utricle when it has its margins fused so it is entirely closed (as in the vast majority of Carex species).